Reconceptualizing Translation in the Digital Age: Asian Perspectives

 On the surface, conventional human translation, machine translation, post-editing and computer-assisted translation are understood as different activities in terms of both process and purpose.
 But the differences are often poorly agreed upon which seems to impede interdisciplinary collaboration, especially among Translation Studies researchers and researchers from related disciplines such as natural language processing (machine translation developers).
 In order to develop successful next-generation translation technologies, analyze the impact of translation activities in the digital age, and design educational curricula that produce translators who can survive digital evolution, this workshop aims to bring together researchers from different fields to reconsider the way machine translation is conceptualised and researched.

 The September 2020 IATIS regional workshop in Osaka, Japan, focuses on ‘updating’ translation to survive digital evolution and future paradigm shifts in communication.
-This will be a mini-conference with opportunities for networking with inter-disciplinary researchers for sustainable and future translation.
+This will be a mini-conference with opportunities for networking with inter-disciplinary researchers for sustainable and future-facing translation.
 In particular, we invite papers that address how the different research sectors can collaborate to reconceptualize translation and expand the potential of translation research.
-Possible themes are described below:

 The working language for this workshop is English.